What are Inhalants?

-Inhalants, also known as volatile substances or solvents, are substances that are sniffed or breathed in through the nose and/or mouth to give the user an immediate high.
+Inhalants, also known as volatile substances or solvents, are substances that are sniffed or breathed in through the nose and/or mouth to give the person using the drug an immediate high.

 There are four main types of inhalants:

 "My son was sniffing aerosols.
 Not all the time but now and then.
 He was at my sister’s house and he inhaled an air freshener.
 He passed out and went into cardiac arrest which killed him instantly."

 According to the 2022-2023 Australian secondary schools' survey, approximately 1 in 14 (7%) Australian students (aged 12–17 years old) reported having used inhalants in the past month.
 1 in 5 students (20%) reported having ever used inhalants.

 Most inhalants have an immediate effect.
 The high usually only lasts for a few minutes.
 Users sometimes keep on sniffing to prolong the high, in some cases this can lead to loss of consciousness, brain damage, and even death.

 The effects of inhalants can be immediate or long-term, as listed in the table below.

 |Loss of inhibitions